 "May I get you another JLD Healthy Drinking Guide?"

-Adele is a trainee solicitor at Gordons Partnership LLP, having started out on her legal journey as the first in her family to go to university, who knew no one in the profession to give her any guidance.
+Adele is a solicitor at Gordons Partnership LLP, having started out on her legal journey as the first in her family to go to university, who knew no one in the profession to give her any guidance.

 Since commencing her training contract she has organised her firm’s events and loves getting it involved in local and global charity events, as well as team building exercises and social drinks.
 We are delighted to have someone with her energy and ideas on our committee.

 Adele finds Surrey JLD events an excellent way of networking and enjoys getting insight into how other junior solicitors are finding their training and initial years of qualification.
 Adele was pleasantly surprised by how many aspiring solicitors attend our events, as she readily recalls from university how beneficial she found opportunities to meet junior lawyers.

 Like so many of our committee, Adele wants to offer support and guidance to people who are just starting out in their legal careers, since that was her only a couple of years ago.

 "One of my favourite things about JLD committee members is that none of them have had a golden path into law.
 They know the pain and the struggle and they want to help."